flexi-framework/flexi/doc/userguide/040_toolsoverview.md

 ### `animate`

 The python script **animate_paraview.py** creates movies from a series of state files using `PvBatch`, a GUI-less interface to ParaView.
-You need ParaView installed on your system (details can be found in the ParaView <!---TODO--> section) and the directory containing the PvBatch executable needs to be a part of your `$PATH`.
+You need ParaView installed on your system (details can be found in the ParaView <!--- TODO --> section) and the directory containing the PvBatch executable needs to be a part of your `$PATH`.
 Before running this script, you have to visualize your **FLEXI** state file with ParaView and save the current view via `Save State...`, e.g. under the name `pvstate.pvsm`.
-You also need the `mencoder` tool installed.
+You also need the `MEncoder` tool installed.
 The basic command to run the script is

 ~~~~~~~
 python2 animate_paraview.py -l [pvstate.pvsm] -r [path_to_posti_paraview_plugin] [statefile1.h5 statefile2.h5 ...]